neodon/endb/README.md

 ## Third-Party Adapters

-Optionally, you can use third-party adapters or build your own.
+You can optionally use third-party adapters or build your own.
 Endb will integrate the third-party adapter and handle complex types internally.

 ```js
 const myAdapter = require('./my-adapter');